xepozz/mammoth-plus/README.md

 -   On the right, after the arrow, is the HTML path.

-When converting each paragraph, mammoth-plus finds the first style mapping where the document element matcher matches the current paragraph. mammoth-plus then ensures the HTML path is satisfied.
+When converting each paragraph, mammoth finds the first style mapping where the document element matcher matches the current paragraph. mammoth then ensures the HTML path is satisfied.

 ### Freshness

-When writing style mappings, it's helpful to understand mammoth-plus's notion of freshness.
+When writing style mappings, it's helpful to understand mammoth's notion of freshness.
-When generating, mammoth-plus will only close an HTML element when necessary.
+When generating, mammoth will only close an HTML element when necessary.
 Otherwise, elements are reused.

 For instance, suppose one of the specified style mappings is `p[style-name='Heading 1'] => h1`.
-If mammoth-plus encounters a .docx paragraph with the style name `Heading 1`, the .docx paragraph is converted to a `h1` element with the same text.
+If mammoth encounters a .docx paragraph with the style name `Heading 1`, the .docx paragraph is converted to a `h1` element with the same text.
 If the next .docx paragraph also has the style name `Heading 1`, then the text of that paragraph will be appended to the _existing_ `h1` element,